gscales/Exch-Rest/README.md

 To create an App Only Token using a certificate file created above use

 $Token = Get-AppOnlyToken -CertFile "c:\temp\drCert.pfx" -ClientId 1bdbfb41-f690-4f93-b0bb-002004bbca79 -redirectUrl 'http://localhost:8000/authorize' -TenantId cbdbfb41-f690-4f93-b0bb-002004bbca79

+Once you have an AccessToken you can the call the function you want to access eg to get information about a Mailboxes Inbox use

+Get-Inbox -MailboxName mailbox@domain.com -AccessToken $Token